depalacios/logger/docs/backends.md

 ## Console backend (C)
 - Writes to stdout/stderr depending on level.
+- Enabled by default in the current logger implementation.

 ## File backend (C)
 - Writes to a configured file path.